KaiserWerk/ERAF-Go-SDK/README.md

 // ...
 ```

-You can get just the headers and just the payload for custom parsing as you need:
+You can get just the headers or just the payload for custom parsing as you need:

 ```golang
 // Just the headers